-Berthold Technologies offers high-end 96-channel microplate washers for 96 and 384 well with or without automated microplate loading by built-in stacker.
+Berthold Technologies offers high-end 96-channel microplate washers for 96 and 384 well with automated microplate loading by built-in stacker.

 With the addition of our Dispense Module, the microplate washers become an efficient washer-dispenser combination instrument.

 Automated washing using a microplate washer provides increased speed and reliability to the process.
 Their most widespread use is the washing of ELISA assays, with the task of separating unbound label from bound analyte-label complexes.

 High-performance microplate washing is needed in a wide range of methods in the field of Life Sciences:

 - Performing ELISA assays requires fast and efficient microplate washing.
 Assay reproducibility and consistency between wells are of utmost importance, making automated washing very desirable.
 In addition, the use of a fast microplate washer reduces assay time.